ARMAND PART II

 When he finally released her she sat up, breathing hard.
 He was laughing at her!

-She turned on her hands and knees to get up off the floor, but he grabbed her by the butt and held her tight.
-He touched her sex with his fingers lightly, just enough to make her want him.
+She turned on her hands and knees to get off the floor, but he grabbed her by the butt and held her tight.
+He touched between her legs with his fingers lightly, just enough to make her want him.
 All Sam could think of was Enough with the teasing!

 But no, he wanted to play games.
 She was thinking of how he’d teased her last night at the club, and she was beginning to understand his methodology.
 She recalled his smoothness on the dance floor and intuited that he was naturally a great lover.

 Armand must have understood, and he stopped the play.
-He came up to her face to face, looked into her eyes, pointed to her beauty mark and declared, “This spot belongs to ME now, understand Johnson?”
+He came up to her face to face, looked into her eyes giggling, pointed to her beauty mark, and declared, “This spot belongs to ME now, understand Johnson?”